feed4love/basic_bank/README.md

 8) When a no mandatory fee is received, the service shall manage nulls instead to alter the null state in the db.

+9) Similar with the channel field in the account status requests, at this case the asumption is returns void http202 ACCEPTED.

 # Main components

 #### Controller